Dyvinia/DatapathFixPlugin/README.md

 4. Open Frosty and make sure to disable `Launch Platform Plugin` or delete it from the `Plugins` folder

 ### Troubleshooting
-- If EA Desktop tells you that you do not own the game, restart it through the in-app restart button
+- If EA Desktop tells you that you do not own the game, restart it through the in-app restart button.
+- If Steam/EpicGamesStore has the game stuck as "Running" completely kill and restart Steam/EpicGamesStore.
-- If the game shows up as "DatapathFix" in Frosty, try to launch the game like normal and it should fix itself
+- If the game shows up as "DatapathFix" in Frosty, try to launch the game like normal and it should fix itself.
-- Make sure to disable the LaunchPlatformPlugin that comes with Frosty
+- Make sure to disable the LaunchPlatformPlugin that comes with Frosty.

 ## Credits
 Created by [Dyvinia](https://twitter.com/Dyvinia)